 Another simplest and most convenient alternative is cash here.
 Alleviate all the hassle of having to have a bank account and make use of cash to pay your recipient.
 While it offers massive ease, it does hold an equal share of risks and frauds.

 Cash would only be the best option if you are physically making a certain purchase.
 Then you can pay the seller in cash all by yourself.
-Sending it via the mail can lead to potential risks of losing the money or it might as well land in the wrong hands.
+Sending it via the mail can lead to potential risks of losing the money.

 The Bottom Line